tompro/impress-server/README.md

 at all and in full impress.js quality.

-In addition to that, you can use impress-server just to give you the ability to remote control your presentation with your phone.
+In addition to that, you can use impress-server just to give you the ability to remote control your presentation with your phone or another computer.

 ## Install
 Install via NPM: